Finding and working with suppliers

 Negotiating supplier contracts

-Once you have chosen the suppliers for your business, you will need to negotiate supplier contracts.
-These contracts may have different names (e.g. supplier agreements, product supply agreements or supply and product contracts) but serve the same purpose.
+Once you have chosen a supplier, you will need to negotiate a contract.
+These contracts may be called supplier agreements, product supply agreements or supply and product contracts.

-A supplier contract is a written agreement that outlines the terms of trade between your business and the supplier.
-Negotiations and contracts are usually based around an ongoing relationship rather than a one-time purchase.
+A supplier contract is a written agreement that explains the terms of trade between you and the supplier.
+Contracts are usually for an ongoing agreement, not a one-time sale.

 - payment terms and conditions (e.g. deposit, discounts for early payments, price changes, payment options)